ryanq47/WhisperNet/GUI/refactor_notes.md

           - Stop: Stop a listener
           - NOTE: these need to change server side as well

+    - [ ] HTTP listener and how data is recieved.
+Dynamic keys N stuff + simplenamepace

   - [ ] Server:
      - Rename start/stop endpoints to spawn/kill
      - Remove listeners from current listener list/endpoint when killed.
 This will reflect properly on the GUI.

+  - [ ] Listener
+      - [X]Start with data capture logic
+          - Works, need to build out listenres

 Goals:
  - [X] establish proper/consistent way of doing things (such as popping windows, and network requests).
     Use helper functions.

 - [ ] Fix web requests as you discover them
+ - [ ] FINISH DOCUMENTATION LIST!
+ - [ ] Build out listener process (queueing, storing data, receivign request, etc.)

+- [ ] Other ideas:
+  - SocketListeners.
+Use binary strings & raw sockets to communicate.
+  - Actually, just have like multiple communication formats available (then you could choose what msg format, and what listener type)?
+    Ex, comms via binary string, each bit means something (would have to be VERY basic, and for long term/quiet af options - sleepers), via json, etc. then adapt to other listeners?
+Might cause problems parsing based on the clients.